Tamiro2019/Business-and-Weather/README.md

 ## Key Files

 The app.py files contains the core code used to run the Dash app run in Heroku.

-The app_notebook.ipybn contain the core code in notebook format.
+The app_notebook.ipybn contains the core code in notebook format.

 The Data_Cleaning.ipynb gives a step by step explanation of how the data was cleaned and assembled into condensed dataframes to run the app.